ethereum/evmone/README.md

 2. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.
 3. Performs extensive and expensive bytecode analysis before execution.

-### Baseline Interpreter

-1. Provides relatively straight-forward EVM implementation.
-2. Performs only minimalistic `JUMPDEST` analysis.
-3. Experimental.
-Can be enabled with `O=0` option.

 ## Usage